Sreeelakshmi/Critical-creative-thinking---Summative-/README.md

 ## Features
 ### Implemented Features from Provided List:
-- **Location-Based Workspace Finder**: Users can search for coworking spaces, cafes, and quiet work-friendly locations with high-speed internet.
+- **Location-Based Workspace Finder**: Users can search for Budget-friendly coworking spaces, cafes, and quiet work-friendly locations with high-speed internet.
-- **User Reviews & Ratings**: Community-driven feedback on workspaces to help users make informed decisions.
+- **User Reviews & Ratings**: Community-driven feedback on workspaces to help users make informed and better decisions.
-- **Event & Networking Hub**: Listings of digital nomad meetups, conferences, and networking events.
+- **Event & Networking Hub**: Listings of events and activities around.
-- **Task & Time Management**: An in-app planner to schedule tasks, meetings, and track productivity.
+- **Health and wellness**: Nearby heal and wellness events happening will be visible here.

 ### Uniquely Developed Features:
 - **Nomad-Friendly Accommodation Finder**: Curated listings of stays that offer work-friendly amenities such as ergonomic desks and high-speed internet.
-- **Remote Work Visa & Legal Assistance**: Guides on visa requirements for different countries and access to legal consultations.
+- **Community Forums**: A platform where nomads can discuss post content with their fellow nomads on different topics.
 - **Integrated Expense Tracker**: Helps nomads manage their finances, including workspace costs, travel expenses, and subscriptions.
-- **AI-Powered Work Mode Suggestions**: Analyzes user preferences and suggests the best locations for focus work based on noise levels, internet speed, and available amenities.
+- **AI-Powered Chatbot**

 ## Tools & Technologies Used
 - **Prototyping & Design**: Figma